dd32/td-gh-ex/readme.txt

 == Description ==

-Make first impression count with a large headline & full-page background.
-Create is super easy to use, works out-of-the-box and it’s great for your personal, business or even organization site.
-Make is a clean WordPress Theme based on HTML5, CSS3 and mobile-first approach, meaning your content is always displayed beautifully, regardless of whether your visitors arrive by smartphone, tablet, laptop, or desktop computer.
-Just make your beautiful, yet professional WordPress site at no time.
+Make a remarkable first impression on your website visitors with a large headline & full-page background.
+How do you do it best?
+Do it through Create, our new WordPress Theme!
+Create is super easy to use and has unconventional out-of-the-box features.
+It is great for your personal, business or even organizational web portals.
+Create is based on HTML5, CSS3 and designed with a mobile-first approach in mind.
+Your content display will always be clean, smooth and perfect regardless of whether your visitors reach you through smartphone, tablet, laptop, or desktop computer.
+Create a beautiful, yet professional WordPress site in no time!
+Check out Theme Instructions at http://catchthemes.com/theme-instructions/create/, Support at http://catchthemes.com/support/ and Demo at http://catchthemes.com/demo/create/

 * Responsive Layout
 * Custom Background